 Peer Reviewer Experience and Background

-SAMHSA chooses peer reviewers based on their knowledge, education, and experience.
+SAMHSA chooses peer reviewers based on their knowledge, skills, and expertise.

 SAMHSA peer reviewers must:

 - Have related program experience and education

 - Be able to analyze grant applications effectively against specific criteria

 - Be able to clearly express their evaluations in writing